archlinux/archwiki/docs/contenthandler.md

 In PHP, use the corresponding `CONTENT_MODEL_XXX` constant.

 A page's content model is available using the `Title::getContentModel()` method.
-A page's default model is determined by `ContentHandler::getDefaultModelFor($title)` as follows:
+A page's default model is determined by the slot's `getDefaultModel()` as follows:

 * The global setting `$wgNamespaceContentModels` specifies a content model for the given namespace.
 * The hook `ContentHandlerDefaultModelFor` may be used to override the page's default model.